SC: Managing Chaplain, HM Prison Chelmsford, East of England

 The jobholder must be able to fulfil all spoken aspects of the role with confidence in English or (when specified in Wales) Welsh.

-Working Arrangements & Further Information: Some of MoJ’s, including NOMS, terms and conditions of service are changing as part of Civil Service reform.
+Additional Information: Working Arrangements & Further Information: Some of MoJ’s, including HMPPS, terms and conditions of service are changing as part of Civil Service reform.
 The changes will apply to staff joining MoJ who are new to the Civil Service.
 Staff joining MoJ from other civil service employers will transfer onto the new MoJ terms if they are already on 'modernised' terms in their current post or onto 'unmodernised' MoJ terms if they are on 'unmodernised' terms at their current post.
 Details will be available if an offer is made.

 Standard working hours for this post are 37 hours per week excluding breaks which are unpaid.